MuhammadKhoshnaw/BasicMVIApp/README.md

 ![ComponentDiagram](.github/res/ComponentDiagram.svg)

-For this template, nine different software components have been used as shown in the diagram.
+For this template, eight different software components have been used as shown in the diagram.

 1. In the innermost layer, we have an entity which is a java module.
 2. Then In the second layer, we have useCase another java module.
-3. For the third layer, we have three modules: controller and gateway are java modules.
-But ViewModel is an android module with a minimum dependency on the android platform as possible.
+3. For the third layer, we have two modules: repository and ViewModel both of them are android module with as minimum dependency as possible on the android platform.
 4. And in the outermost layer, We have 4 heavily dependent on the android framework modules.
 The application is our actual application module.
 UI, Remote and DB are also android modules.